rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 See [Monitoring RabbitMQ in Kubernetes](/kubernetes/operator/operator-monitoring.html) to learn about the recommended monitoring options for Kubernetes-deployed clusters.

+## <a id='network-policies' class='anchor' href='#network-policies'>Restrict traffic using Network Policies</a>

+[Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/), akin to firewalls, allow you to restrict traffic to/from Pods in your RabbitmqCluster at the IP address or port level.
+You may wish to do this on a production cluster, for example, to ensure only Pods in the RabbitmqCluster can access the inter-node epmd or clustering ports, or to restrict messaging traffic to only be permitted from known trusted client Pods.

+The cluster-operator repo has [a documented example](https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples/network-policies) with several sample NetworkPolicies that you can use as guides for defining your own secure network topology.

 ## <a id='delete' class='anchor' href='#delete'>Delete a RabbitMQ Instance</a>